 2 drops oregano essential oil

 Add all the drops of essential oils to a 10mL roller bottle and top off with fractioned coconut oil.
-Apply to the bottom of feet, back of neck, down the spine, and wrist.
+Apply to the bottom of the feet, back of the neck, down the spine, and wrist.

 BOOST THE IMMUNE SYSTEM NATURALLY: GARLIC

 Garlic is a natural antibiotic and can be used to boost the immune system and help fight against infection.
-At first sign of sickness take garlic internally to keep the immune system up.
+At the first sign of sickness take garlic internally to keep the immune system up.

 How to Take Garlic

-Adults: Minced one garlic clove and swallow with water.
+Adults: Mince one garlic clove and swallow with water.
 Take with food to avoid stomach irritation.
 NOTE: Let the minced garlic sit for 15-20 minutes before ingesting to allow the anti-microbial properties to power up.